Psychological operations (United States): Process

-As an example of the use of PSYOP in a humanitarian relief operation Major General Anthony Zinni, Director of Operations for Unified Task Force Somalia, said Psychological operations were a key Battlefield Operating System used extensively to support Unified Task Force (UNITAF) Somalia operations.
-In order to maximize the PSYOP impact, we established a Joint PSYOP Task Force under the supervision of the Director of Operations, integrated PSYOP into all plans and operations, and limited the PSYOP focus to the operational and tactical levels.
+Psychological operations were a key Battlefield Operating System used extensively to support Unified Task Force (UNITAF) Somalia operations.
+In order to maximize the PSYOP impact, the United States established a Joint PSYOP Task Force under the supervision of the Director of Operations, integrated PSYOP into all plans and operations, and limited the PSYOP focus to the operational and tactical levels.
 Psychological operations do not accomplish missions alone.
 They work best when they are combined with and integrated in an overall theater campaign plan.
-In Operation RESTORE HOPE, we were successful in doing that.
+In Operation RESTORE HOPE, U.S. psychological operations were successful in doing that.

 An emerging field of Strategic Psychological Operations is the "Battle of the Narratives".
 The battle of the narrative is a full-blown battle in the cognitive dimension of the information environment, just as traditional warfare is fought in the physical domains (air, land, sea, space, and cyberspace).
 One of the foundational struggles, in warfare in the physical domains, is to shape the environment such that the contest of arms will be fought on terms that are to your advantage.
 Likewise, a key component of the “Battle of the Narrative” is to succeed in establishing the reasons for and potential outcomes of the conflict, on terms favorable to your efforts.